• Skip to Content

 • A sample of the applicant’s written work that demonstrates the applicant’s critical thinking, research, and writing skills

-• A letter of intent explaining the applicant’s reasons for graduate study (the Graduate School Reasons Statement may be used)
+• A letter of intent (reason statement) explaining the applicant’s reasons for graduate study

-GRE scores are recommended, but not required.
-GRE scores are required to apply for UWM fellowships or awards.
+GRE scores are not required for application to the WGS MA Program.
+However, UWM may require GRE scores for fellowships or awards.

 Applicants may be admitted with course deficiencies provided that the deficiencies amount to no more than two courses.
 Students are expected to satisfy deficiency requirements within three enrolled semesters.
 The deficiencies are monitored by the Graduate School and the program.
 No course credits earned in making up deficiencies may be counted toward the degree.